sreekanath/Phase-7/AWS/CloudFront/ELB.md

 Example with ELB

-1. Image(AMI) where DevOpsWebApp deployed to tomcat.
+1. Create Image(AMI) where DevOpsWebApp can be deployed to tomcat.
 Refer to install tomcat: https://github.com/DevOpsPlatform/Phase-1/blob/master/tomcat9-setup-on-ubuntu.md

 2. Create two instances with same AMI.